Santhosh-Charanthu/Shop-Management/README.md

 - On form submission:
   - Saves data to `localStorage`.
   - Redirects back to the Employee Dashboard.
-  - Shows newly added employee.
+  - Recently registered employees appear as new entries.

 ### 🗑️ Deletion Feature
 - Users and employees added through the registration forms can be deleted.